SA-DQAS: Self-attention Enhanced Differentiable Quantum Architecture Search: Experiments

+In Fig. \ref{fig:noise evaluation}, the shaded standard deviation areas of the designed architectures are significantly smaller than those of the baseline, indicating that the learned circuits produce more consistent outcomes.
+Under BitFlip noise, both the baseline and the searched circuit yield average results that are considerably higher than the minimum energy.
+However, the ASP and minimum energies achieved by the designed circuits outperform the baseline across different models.
+Although neither the learned circuits nor the baseline consistently find the exact minimum energy in some trials due to the influence of noise, the automatically designed circuits are generally more noise-resilient and reliable.

+The impact of placeholders and parameterized blocks during generating circuits is studied in Fig. \ref{fig:compare}.
+The evaluation results show that as the number of placeholders and parameterized blocks increases, the number of gates and the depth of the generated circuits also increase, leading to slower convergence when solving a simple JSSP.
+Deeper circuits require more parameterized gates to be trained, resulting in more complex quantum calculations and, consequently, slower convergence.

+We present the comparison of the circuits from op3-3, from which SA-DQAS generates the best-performing circuit.
+Figure \ref{fig: sa-dqas vs dqas} illustrates that the circuit created with SA-DQAS converges much faster than the baseline and circuit generated with DQAS.
+Comparing the two circuit architectures in Figures \ref{fig: sa-dqascircuit} and \ref{fig: dqascircuit}, they contain the same number of gates, but more controlled gates appear in \ref{fig: sa-dqascircuit}, meaning that the circuit created with SA-DQAS has fewer trainable parameters, leading to its better performance for JSSP than both the baseline and circuit designed by DQAS.
+Figure \ref{fig: comparison in data} illustrates the advantages of circuits designed with SA-DQAS mentioned above in the data.

-From Table \ref{Tab:summaryWith}, we know that nearly all circuits designed with SA-DQAS can find the optimal solution of JSSP faster than those without self-attention.
+By seeing the information in Table \ref{Tab:summaryWith} in the appendix, we know that nearly all circuits designed with SA-DQAS can find the optimal solution of JSSP faster than those without self-attention.
 All circuits generated with SA-DQAS have fewer gates than the baseline.
 When circuits generated with SA-DQAS contain fewer parameterized gates than those with DQAS, they perform better.
 Nevertheless, there are special cases.

-Figure~\ref{fig: best structures} shows the evaluation of newly found architectures on the simulator without noise.
-The automatically designed architectures of best performance among other generated circuits converge faster than the baseline with high reliability.
-More controlled gates indicate a higher building cost of the quantum circuit, while controlled gates provide quantum features.
-Our newly discovered circuit contains fewer gates than the baseline, especially parameterized gates.
-The impact of placeholders and parameterized blocks are shown in Appendix~\ref{appendix jssp}.

-In Figure~\ref{fig:noise evaluation}, we show the evaluation of the designed circuit on the noisy simulator.
-The automatically designed circuits are noise-resilient and more reliable in most cases, although the learned circuits, including the baseline, do not find the accurate minimum energy in some trials because of the influence of noise.
+The circuit created with SA-DQAS from op1-1 has more parameterized gates but converges faster than with DQAS.
+They perform fast the same.
+The circuit created with SA-DQAS from op3-1 performs worse, although it contains less parameterized gates.
+We can see that it has more controlled gates.
+This case shows that sometimes controlled gates can reduce training efficiency.